Real strategists. Real AI tools. Real growth. — 1Digital® since 2012

 Finally, the site must make an effort to maximize its compatibility by using the most current assistive technologies.

-Though the ADA is not new, the guidelines for eCommerce ADA Compliance, and they are more important than ever.
+Though the ADA is not new, the guidelines for eCommerce ADA Compliance are more important than ever.
 Very few web development firms and agencies are able to implement these guidelines correctly and confidently.
 Fortunately, you’re in the right place.
 These improvements not only help protect you from legal trouble, but they also increase the reach of your eCommerce site and allow you to convert more kinds of customers.
-This is a step you should be taking with your eCommerce website to prevent future threats for legal action, so get ADA compliant the right way right now and use 1Digital Agency experts for help.
+This is a step you should be taking with your eCommerce website to prevent future threats for legal action, so get ADA compliant the right way right now and use 1Digital® Agency experts for help.